FahimJadid/Numnum-react-refresher/07 - Episode Seven/Readme.md

   - Ans: We don't use anchor tags in react because anchor tags are used to navigate to different pages, and react is a single page application, if we use anchor tags, the page will be reloaded, and the state of the application will be lost.
 So, we don't use anchor tags in react.

+- # Q: Routing in an application?

+  - Ans: There are two types of routing in an application.

+    1. Client side routing: Client side routing is used in single page applications.
+In client side routing, whenever we click on a link, the request is not sent to the server, and the page is not reloaded.
+The client is responsible for routing in client side routing.

+    In the single page application just the components are changed without any network calls via client side routing.

+    2. Server side routing: Server side routing is used in traditional web applications.
+In server side routing, whenever we click on a link, the request is sent to the server, and the server sends the response to the client, and the page is reloaded.
+So, the server is responsible for routing in server side routing.

 ## Introduction to React Routing:

 - # Step 1: Install React Router Dom: